How is Fault Determined for Car Accident Claims

 These are classified as blameless because the accident happened due to circumstances beyond the drivers’ control.

 In multiple-vehicle collisions, fault is typically shared among the drivers, with more than one person being held partially or fully responsible.
-Unless pushed from behind, the first driver in a concertina collision usually assumes liability.
+Unless pushed from behind, the first driver in a concertina collision usually assumes liability for the injured parties.

 When more than one driver is at fault, there may be more than one person responsible for paying damages, each with their own level of liability.

-When you are driving your own car to or from work (or for work purposes) and are involved in an accident, the situation regarding fault and liability can be complex.
+When you are driving your own vehicle to or from work (or for work purposes) and are involved in an accident, the situation regarding fault and liability can be complex.

 If you were performing work duties at the time of the accident, your employer may face liability in certain cases, and you could be eligible to claim workers’ compensation benefits.